ThinkDataEd/curriculum/docs/unit2/lesson12.md

 certain times of the day.

 8. Students will collect data using the *Stress/Chill* Participatory Sensing campaign.
-They will add the *Stress/Chill* campaign to their list of available campaigns either through the [IDS UCLA App](../download/app.md) or via web browser at [https://portal.idsucla.org](https://portal.idsucla.org "https://portal.idsucla.org"){:target="_blank"}
+They will add the *Stress/Chill* campaign to their list of available campaigns either through the [IDS ThinkData Ed App](../download/app.md) or via web browser at [https://portal.thinkdataed.org](https://portal.thinkdataed.org "https://portal.thinkdataed.org"){:target="_blank"}

 9. Ask students to complete their first survey.